ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 3. **Admit the patch.** Trusted code independently checks the exact edit anchors, supported workflow layout, narrow repair classes, frozen test/gate behavior, and shell syntax.
 Syntax checking is not execution or proof of repair.
 This check runs before a delivery token is minted and is repeated later.
+The catalog-binding check currently requires manual work for a changed, catalog-bound workflow; the later stages below are not reachable for it.
 4. **Stage an immutable candidate.** The dedicated repair App creates one new `automation/smoke-repair/<run-id>-<attempt>-<package-slug>` branch at a bound candidate SHA.
 Existing incident branches or PR history are not overwritten.